PlatONnetwork/docs/docs/EVM智能合约开发.md

 Since transactions are first stored in mempool in a short period of time, it is possible to know what action will take place before miners package them into blocks.
 This is troublesome for a decentralized market, because the transaction information of the token can be viewed, and the transaction order can be changed before it is packaged into a block.
 Avoiding this is difficult because it comes down to the specific contract itself.

 For example, in the market, it is best to implement batch auctions (this also prevents high frequency trading issues).
-Another method using a pre-commit scheme.
+Another method is using a pre-commit scheme.

 #### Minor Details